Salem, Oregon

 Take the Pledge to Protect Streams and Rivers

-You can do a lot of small, practical things to make a big difference in protecting Salem’s streams and rivers.
+You can do many small, practical things to make a big difference in protecting Salem's streams and rivers.
+By taking simple actions, you can help keep local waterways clean and healthy.

 Practical Areas Where You Can Help